-Street (the "Limited Setback Boundary") (a) a distance of at least twenty (20) feet, running parallel from the Limited Setback Boundary, and (b) thirty-six (36) feet for any portions of the building that exceed a height of eighty-five (85) feet above mean grade, running parallel from the Limited Setback Boundary.
+- 13.85.1 New commercial buildings along Main Street, Third Street and Broadway containing uses set forth in Sections 13.82.4 -13.82.7 above in the PUD-5 District must be set back sixteen (16) feet from the Street Line of Main Street, Third Street and Broadway at and above a point eighty-five (85) feet above mean grade.
+Up to one-third of the façade length on such a street, on a cumulative basis, may be exempt from this requirement. - 13.85.2 The Planning Board may approve the construction of Pedestrian Bridges, which shall mean open or enclosed above-grade pedestrian passageways connecting buildings located within the PUD-5 District to each other, provided that such pedestrian bridge provides a minimum clearance height of fourteen (14) feet above any pedestrian or vehicular rights of way over which the same passes.
+Pedestrian Bridges shall not be exempt from Gross Floor Area where they would otherwise meet the definition contained in Article 2.000 of this Zoning Ordinance. - 13.85.2 New buildings constructed in the Third Street Transition Sub-District must be set back from the portion the easterly boundary of the Sub-District situated within 120 feet of the northerly Street Line of Main Street (the "Limited Setback Boundary") (a) a distance of at least twenty (20) feet, running parallel from the Limited Setback Boundary, and (b) thirty-six (36) feet for any portions of the building that exceed a height of eighty-five (85) feet above mean grade, running parallel from the Limited Setback Boundary. - 13.86 Height. - 13.86.1 In the Third Street Transition and the Main Street Subdistricts, the maximum height of any building shall be 250 feet, except as permitted by Sections 13.86.1.1 and 13.86.1.2.Section 13.86.1.1. - 13.86.1.1 The Planning Board may approve Final Development Plans that result in no more than one new building exceeding 250 feet up to 300 feet in height in the Third Street Transition Subdistrict and one additional building up to 300 feet in height in the Main Street Subdistrict; provided that:

-13.86 Height.
+(a) the use of any occupiable space situated above 250 feet in height shall be limited to residential and/or institutional dormitory uses, and throughout the portion of the residential building-situated below 250 feet in height in a manner approved by the Planning Board, in consultation with City staff, in the Final Development Plan for a Development Parcel, in order to ensure that the Middle Income Units are of an appropriate location, size, configuration and quality for households intended to occupy such units.
+The residential units situated above 250 feet shall not be subject to the provisions of Sections 11.203.2 or 11.204(b).

-- 13.86.1 In the Third Street Transition and the Main Street Subdistricts, the maximum height of any building shall be 250 feet, except as permitted by Section 13.86.1.1. - 13.86.1.1 The Planning Board may approve Final Development Plans that result in no more than one new building exceeding 250 feet up to 300 feet in height in the Third Street Transition Subdistrict and one additional building up to 300 feet in height in the Main Street Subdistrict; provided that: - a. the use of any occupiable space situated above 250 feet in height shall be limited to residential and/or institutional dormitory uses, and - b. within a residential building, Middle Income Units (as defined below) shall occupy an aggregate Gross Floor Area equal to at least twenty-five percent (25%) of the total residential Gross Floor Area (excluding any Gross Floor Area occupied by institutional dormitory uses) in the portions of the building that exceed 250 feet in height.
-Such Middle Income Units shall be evenly distributed throughout the residential building in a manner approved by the Planning Board, in consultation with City staff, in the Final Development Plan for a Development Parcel, in order to ensure that the Middle Income Units are of an appropriate location, size, configuration and quality for households intended to occupy such units.
+(b) within a residential building, Middle Income Units (as defined below) shall-be occupy an aggregate Gross Floor Area equal to at least twenty-five percent (25%) of the total residential Gross Floor Area (excluding any Gross Floor Area occupied by institutional dormitory uses) in the portions of the building that exceed 250 feet in height.
+Such Middle Income Units shall be evenly distributed